Turn Your Passion for Animal Care into a Career

 - ACT Math Score of 19 or higher

-5. Complete the following pre-requisite courses with a grade of “C” or better:
+- Complete prerequisite coursework with a grade of “C” or better, including:

-- Introductory Biology or higher (or one year high school biology)
+- Introductory College Biology or higher (or one year of high school biology)

-- Introduction to General Chemistry or higher (or one year high school chemistry)
+- Introduction to College General Chemistry or higher (or one year of high school chemistry)

 Program Details